What is User Onboarding?

 With so many different definitions of onboarding bouncing around, ranging from “customer education” to simply “making the user feel welcome,” it’s no wonder that people are struggling to articulate what onboarding really is.

-If this is you, you’re in luck.
-Here at Userpilot, we regularly talk to hundreds of SaaS companies about their onboarding across the whole user journey.
-So it’s a subject we understand quite well 🙂
+We regularly talk to hundreds of SaaS companies about their onboarding across the whole user journey.
+So it’s a subject we understand quite well.
+Now let’s show you what user onboarding is.

-- User onboarding is synonymous with educating your customer to get the most out of your product.
+- User onboarding is the whole process of educating your new customers to get the most out of your product.

-- This is a process that shouldn’t end after activation, but should instead continue across the entire customer lifecycle.
+- This process shouldn’t end after activation.
+Instead, it should continue across the entire customer lifecycle.

 - Metrics that track the quality of your onboarding include Time-To-Value, Activation, Retention, and Profitability.